openstack-archive/networking-ansible/README.rst

 Overview
 --------
-Networking-Ansible is a Neutron ML2 driver that abstracts the management and interaction with switching hardware to Ansible Networking.
-This driver is not tested with all the modules included with Ansible Networking.
-In theory it should work with any switch that has compatible modules included with Ansible Networking if the provider tasks are added to the Ansible openstack-ml2 role included with this driver.
+Networking-Ansible is a python library that abstracts management and interaction with switching hardware to Ansible Networking.
+This library is not tested with all the modules included with Ansible Networking.
+In theory it should work with any switch that has compatible modules included with Ansible Networking if the provider tasks are added to this library's Ansible role.
 See the contributor documentation for more information about adding support for an Ansible Networking driver to the openstack-ml2 Ansible role.